HSF/packaging/istools/README.md

 # Instruction Set Tools

-This project was inspired by discussion in [Packaging WG Meeting]().
+This project was inspired by discussion in [Packaging WG Meeting](https://indico.cern.ch/event/719557/).
 It is intended as a collation of information and example code for building and packaging code that uses specific instruction sets but may run on (older) systems that do not support these on their CPUs.
-Whilst this can, as discussed in ..., be handled by the package/configuration manager, there may also be places where the software itself can be written to handle this.
+Whilst this can, as discussed in [the presentation](https://indico.cern.ch/event/719557/contributions/2965980/attachments/1642767/2624258/HSF-Packaging-20180502.pdf), be handled by the package/configuration manager, there may also be places where HEP software itself can be written to handle this automatically or selectively.

+This doesn't handle the case of things like auto-vectorization, or third-party packages that set handle instructions sets in their own way.
+We also look at ways to discover available instruction sets at runtime to construct the platform tags as [described on slide 6](https://indico.cern.ch/event/719557/contributions/2965980/attachments/1642767/2624258/HSF-Packaging-20180502.pdf).

 # Useful Links
 ## General